 When you have one autoimmune disease, it’s not uncommon to develop a second or a third.
 It wasn’t long until I began experiencing painful periods, mood swings, bowel and bladder problems.
 A few month’s later I found myself in the hospital with severe abdominal pain.
 An ultrasound suggested that I was suffering from endometriosis and I was immediately referred to a gynaecologist.
 In January 2017, I underwent surgery to diagnose endometriosis and remove a large cyst from my ovary.
 While I felt significantly better, I knew it was just a matter of time until the endo grew back and my symptoms returned.
 My doctor prescribed anti-inflammatory drugs for pain and advised me to go on the birth control pill to help manage my condition.

 Determined to heal my body naturally, I decided to look for answers elsewhere.
 I stumbled upon the Autoimmune Protocol (AIP) — a diet and lifestyle protocol that focuses on treating autoimmune disease with a holistic approach.
 It works by addressing contributing factors to autoimmune disease, such as food sensitivities, nutrient deficiencies, gut dysbiosis, stress and other environmental factors.
-With an emphasis on nutrient dense foods and removing those that are likely problematic, the AIP provides the body with a clean slate and the opportunity to heal.
+With an emphasis on nutrient dense foods and lifestyle changes, the AIP provides the body with a clean slate and the opportunity to heal.
 It’s health benefits are supported by scientific research and the many success stories of those who have mitigated and even reversed their autoimmune conditions.

 CREDENTIALS & AFFILIATES